anttikivi/unsung-anthem/README.md

 This README isn’t ready yet!

 Unsung Anthem is a video game with its own game engine, ‘Obliging Ode’.
 The game strives for thriving on openness in all aspects of the project.
-The development of the project is still in very earle stage.
+The development of the project is still in very early stage.
 This repository contains the source code for both Unsung Anthem and Obliging Ode.

 ## Installing